-We believe that a mini-pupillage is a very good way to familiarise yourself with us and our work, and recognise the importance it plays in the decisions you take about the direction of your career.
-We therefore offer a limited number of unassessed mini-pupillages each year to high calibre applicants likely to be strong candidates for pupillage in Chambers.
+We believe that a mini-pupillage is a good way to familiarise yourself with us and our work, and recognise the importance it plays in the decisions you take about the direction of your career.
+We therefore offer c50 unassessed mini-pupillages each year to high calibre applicants, likely to be strong candidates for pupillage in Chambers.
+Please note, we only accept applications for mini pupillages from candidates who are in the final year of a law degree, or are undertaking the GDL.

 Mini-pupillage in Keating Chambers is not a pre-requisite to an application for a pupillage.
 Applications for mini-pupillage are very competitive and you should not be dissuaded from applying for pupillage with us if your application for a mini-pupillage is unsuccessful.